almovidhussaini/babylonclone/x/finality/README.md

 ### Public randomness

-The [public randomness storage](./keeper/public_randomness.go) maintains the EOTS public randomness commit that each finality provider commits to ybtc.
+The [public randomness storage](./keeper/public_randomness.go) maintains the EOTS public randomness commit that each finality provider commits to Babylon.
 The key is the finality provider's Bitcoin secp256k1 public key concatenated with the block height, and the value is a merkle tree constructed by the list of public randomness with starting height, and the number of public randomness.
-It also stores the epoch number at which ybtc receives the commit.
+It also stores the epoch number at which Babylon receives the commit.

 ```protobuf
 // PubRandCommit is a commitment to a series of public randomness